Electrification: Benefits of electrification

 Electrification was called "the greatest engineering achievement of the 20th Century" by the National Academy of Engineering, and it continues in both rich and poor countries.

 Benefits of electric lighting

 Electric lighting is highly desirable.
 The light is much brighter than oil or gas lamps, and there is no soot.
-Although early electricity was very expensive compared to today, it was far cheaper and more convenient than oil or gas lighting.
+Although early electricity was very expensive compared to the 21st century, it was far cheaper and more convenient than oil or gas lighting.
 Electric lighting was so much safer than oil or gas that some companies were able to pay for the electricity with the insurance savings.